strangerstudios/pmpro-mailchimp/readme.txt

 2. Specific settings for Membership Levels and Audiences.

 == Changelog ==
+= 2.4 - 2024-10-17 =
+* FEATURE: Now updating the plugin from paidmembershipspro.com.
+* ENHANCEMENT: Updated translation files bundled with the plugin.

 = 2.3.7 - 2024-09-24 =
 * ENHANCEMENT: Updated UI for compatibility with PMPro v3.1. #145 (@andrewlimaza, @kimcoleman)
 * BUG FIX: Fixed over-escaping in settings. #144 (@dparker1005)